All Episodes

 It's still a nightmare.

-It's and I start a shudder to think it's just the foundation.
+And I shudder to think it's just the foundation.

-It's just the thing that is gonna be what is built upon as we go.
+It's just the thing that is going to be what is built upon as we go.

-Because, as is the case with every federal program, every piece of legislation of any significant size, once it's implemented, it's discovered and it doesn't work.
+Because, as is the case with every federal program, every piece of legislation of any significant size, once it's implemented, it's discovered that it doesn't work.

 And you end up with out-of-control entitlement programs that nobody can understand that the only way to fix every year is increased funding.